Last Updated 8/5 2:15 am.

 Just for fun.
 For obvious reasons it’s not for sale.

 After posting the original design I had a flurry of emails saying you think the design looks strange because the lenses are not dark enough.
 I see what you mean.
 What do you think of this?
 I have gone as dark as I can and still be able to make out the black ring.
-Oh, you didn’t like the earbob so nixed it.
+Oh, a lot of you didn’t like the earbob but left it anyway.

-Here are what some of the emails said:
+Here are what some of the emails said about our first attempt:

 “Nice try but a bit tragic.”